cvghivebrain/HiveView/README.md

 * PICT - only extracts embedded files
 * APNG - only extracts frame diffs
 * Print Shop DAT/NAM - no header
+* QDV - no samples
+* QTIF - only contains one image but can be of any type, so "unpack" had to be used
+* Acorn Draw - vector format, only extracts sprites
+* Spectrum 512 SPC/SPS - can't differentiate
+* STOS MBK - failed on samples from https://telparia.com/fileFormatSamples/image/stosBank/